NBA Rumors: Kyrie Irving Doesn’t Regret Demanding A Trade From Cavaliers, ‘For Me, It Was Time’

 — Bleacher Report NBA (@BR_NBA) October 12, 2018

 As of now, there is no doubt that Kyrie Irving made the right decision to demand a trade to the Celtics.
-At this point in his NBA career, it will best for Irving to lead a team than serving as a second fiddle to other NBA superstars.
-Irving, 26, is still in his prime and currently considered as a leader and main man in Boston.
+At this point in his NBA career, it will best for Irving to lead a team than serve as a second fiddle to other NBA superstars.
+Irving, 26, is still in his prime and is currently considered a leader and main man in Boston.

-The departure of LeBron James in the recent free agency took away the Cleveland Cavaliers’ status as a legitimate title contender, and as of now, Kyrie Irving and the Celtics are the No. 1 favorite team to become the new ruler of the Eastern Conference in the upcoming 2018-19 NBA season.
+The departure of LeBron James in the recent free agency took away the Cleveland Cavaliers’ status as a legitimate title contender, and as of now, Kyrie Irving and the Celtics are the No. 1 favorite to become the new ruler of the Eastern Conference in the upcoming 2018-19 NBA season.
 If they keep their current roster, the Celtics are in a strong position to dominate the league for the next couple of years.

 When the 2018 NBA offseason started, rumors and speculations circulated that Irving could be planning to leave the Celtics when he becomes an unrestricted free agent next summer.
 However, days before the regular season officially begins, Irving gave a major hint about his plan to sign a long-term deal with the Celtics in the 2019 NBA free agency.